Dpjaiswal/Dpjaiswal/README.md

 ### Hybrid RAG Pipeline for Financial Document Analysis

-This project focuses on analyzing financial documents using a hybrid retrieval architecture.
-The system combines dense embeddings and BM25 search to improve retrieval quality before generating responses through an LLM.

-Highlights:

-* PDF ingestion and semantic chunking
+An end-to-end RAG system built for financial documents using FastAPI, LangChain, Qdrant, BM25, and LLMs.

+**Highlights**

+* Semantic Chunking
-* Metadata-aware retrieval
+* Metadata-Aware Retrieval
-* Dense + Sparse Hybrid Search
+* Hybrid Search
 * Cross-Encoder Reranking
 * Grounded Response Generation

 ### Legal RAG System

-A legal question-answering system built using semantic search and retrieval techniques.
-The goal of the project is to provide relevant legal information while maintaining high retrieval accuracy and reducing hallucinations.
+A legal question-answering platform designed using semantic search and hybrid retrieval techniques to improve answer relevance and reliability.

-Key features:

-* Hybrid Retrieval
-* TF-IDF + Dense Search
-* RRF Fusion
-* Semantic Search
-* Reliable Context Generation

 ### AI for Real-Time Translation of Sign Language

-This research project aims to translate sign language into text in real time using AI and Computer Vision techniques.
-The work was published in an international research journal and focuses on improving communication accessibility.
+A research-based project focused on translating sign language into text using AI and Computer Vision techniques.

 ### Library Management System

-A Django-based web application developed to manage library operations digitally.
-It supports inventory management, member registration, issue-return workflows, and reservation functionality.
+A Django-based application for managing books, members, issue-return workflows, and reservations.

 ---

 ## Research Publication

-One of my most significant academic achievements is my research paper titled **"AI for Real-Time Translation of Sign Language"**, published in the *International Journal of Advanced Multidisciplinary Research and Educational Development (IJAMRED)*.
+### AI for Real-Time Translation of Sign Language

+Published in the **International Journal of Advanced Multidisciplinary Research and Educational Development (IJAMRED)**.

-📄 Paper Link:
+📄 Paper:
 https://ijamred.com/volume1/issue4/IJAMRED-V1I4P56.pdf

 ---